 - select and configure the processing and distribution sub-functions.

-In addition to the delivery of control messages, F-RC represents the interactions associated with the discovery, creation, modification and selection of of the FLUS sink configuration by the Remote Controller.
+In addition to the delivery of control messages, F-RC represents the interactions associated with the discovery, creation, modification and selection of the FLUS sink configuration by the Remote Controller.
 F-RC allows the Remote Controller to:

 - provide the Media Sink information to the FLUS source,